CiceroGB/nlw2.0/README.md

 ## About project

-Developed on the Next Level Week #02 event by [Rocketseat](https://rocketseat.com.br/)

-This application was designed to connect teachers and students, where you can search for classes by subjects and specific days and times
+Developed on the Next Level Week #02 event by [Rocketseat](https://rocketseat.com.br/)to connect teachers and students, where you can search for classes by subjects and specific days and times

 ## Technologies

-Technologies that I used to develop this application

 - [Node.js](https://nodejs.org/en/)
 - [ReactJS](https://reactjs.org/)